ICS-427-Team-README/hobby-helper/README.md

 ## Completed Issues
 - See completed issues in [Milestone 1](https://github.com/ics-427-team-readme/hobby-helper/projects/1).
-- See completed issues in [Milestone 2](https://github.com/ics-427-team-readme/hobby-helper/projects/3).

 ## Pending Issues
 - See pending issues in the *To do* and *In Progress* sections in [Milestone 2](https://github.com/ics-427-team-readme/hobby-helper/projects/3)
-- See pending issues in the *To Do* and *In Progress* sections in [Milestone 3](https://github.com/ics-427-team-readme/hobby-helper/projects/5)

 | Member | Worked On So Far| Working on Next |
 | --- | --- | --- |